Our itinerary for our two day overnight stay in Chernobyl can be seen lower down the page.

 What does the price include?

 The price includes travel to Chernobyl, an English speaking guide, permit to enter the exclusion zone, tour around Prypyat and a 3 course meal on the general tour.
-The tour upgrade also includes flight transfers and 2 nights accommodation in a private apartment in the centre of Kiev.
+The tour upgrade also includes flight transfers and 2 nights hotel accommodation in the centre of Kiev.
 The overnight Chernobyl tour includes accommodation in the Chernobyl hotel as well as supper and breakfast.

 Is Chernobyl safe?